Barnaby Ridge

 September 6, 2009

-In good weather we could have overlooked the bushwhacking, side-sloping and scree-bashing but having to also contend with freezing rain and high winds made ascending Barnaby Ridge miserable.
+In good weather Dinah and I could have overlooked the bushwhacking, side-sloping and scree-bashing, but having to also contend with freezing rain and high winds made our ascent of Barnaby Ridge miserable.

-After climbing Southfork Mountain last year we wanted to return to bag nearby Barnaby Ridge.
-Studying a map, it appears easily ascended via the west drainage.
-Following logging roads and clearcuts, we reached the drainage only to find it surrounded by dense bush, wet with recent rain.
-We made our way to the left side of the drainage and found easier passage near the edge of the forest.
+After climbing Southfork Mountain last year, we wanted to return to bag nearby Barnaby Ridge.
+After studying a map, it appears easily ascended via the west drainage.
+Following logging roads and cutblocks, we reached the drainage only to find it choked with dense bush and wet with recent rain.
+We made our way to the left side of the drainage and found an easier passage near the edge of the forest.
 Continuing alongside the drainage, trees gave way to low bushes and grass and then to scree.
 That's when the weather turned bad.
+We continued our ascent anyway.

-Fortunately when we summited the weather began to clear and the wind abated.
-Our discomfort was forgotten as we gazed at the colorful scenery around us.
-After our visit on top we started descending only to be struck again by fierce winds.
+Fortunately when we summited the weather began to clear, and the wind abated.
+Our discomfort was forgotten as we gazed at the colourful scenery around us.
+After our visit on top, we started descending only to be struck again by fierce winds.
 But we came down fast on good scree until we reached vegetated slopes.
 Then we bushwhacked back to the logging road.
-I don't know if there's a better ascent for Barnaby Ridge but certainly better weather is possible!
+I don't know if there's a better ascent for Barnaby Ridge, but certainly better weather is possible!

-Barnaby Ridge seen from the road.
-Mouse over for our approximate route.
+Barnaby Ridge seen from the road at end of our trip (mouse over for our approximate route)

 Following a logging road